JorcelMahan/n5-mf-challenge/README.md

    - Each app in the `dist` folder can be deployed independently
    - Ensure the host application can access remote applications via their deployed URLs

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Run tests and linting
-5. Submit a pull request

 ## License

 This project is for demonstration purposes.